 The award is named after the Council’s founding executive director.
 In addition to his critical work at the Arts Council, Williams’ long career included public school teaching, serving in the Vermont Legislature and chairing the effort to restore the Vermont State House.
 The award is given to those who mirror his selfless public service and devotion to artistic excellence as one vital ingredient in a robust community as well as his desire to see the arts thrive.

-Selected by the staff of the Vermont Arts Council, this award is given to a person or organization for meritorious service to the arts in Vermont, according to the following criteria for the Arthur Williams Award.
+Selected by the staff of the Vermont Arts Council, this award is given to a person or organization for meritorious service to the arts in Vermont, according to the criteria for the Arthur Williams Award.
 Read more and view past recipients.

 Submit a Nomination

 Recommendations are welcome throughout the year.
-To be considered for the 2022 awards, candidate names must have been submitted by May 1, 2023.
+To be considered for the 2023 awards, candidate names must have been submitted by May 1, 2023.
 Arts Council board and staff are not eligible.
 Awards are bestowed on living persons; there are no posthumous awards.
-To nominate a Vermont artist or cultural organization by:
+To nominate a Vermont artist or cultural organization:

-sending an email to the Council with "Award Nomination" in the subject line.
+- send an email to the Council with “Award Nomination” in the subject line.
 Include your name and contact information; the nominee’s name and contact info; and the award that you are nominating them for.
 Also list three to five achievements, based on awards criteria, that qualify this nominee for the award and provide one to three links to information about the nominee that support this nomination.